“Poetry is a search for syllables to shoot at the barriers of the unknown and the unknowable.”

 StarWound present ‘Interiors Project’

-The Anglophone Music Group “StarWound” flies from Greece and performs in six cities in Illinois, Indiana, Ohio, Wisconsin and Iowa, presenting new songs in collaboration with prominent poetry professors, students of the universities and poets of the local communities.
-They are also stopping at M.I.U. to work with our MFA students and undergraduate English and Cinematic Arts and New Media Students for a lyric workshop, plus they are offering a concert at Café Paradiso in Fairfield, Iowa, on Friday October 25 starting at 7:30 PM CT.
+The Anglophone Music Group “StarWound” flew from Greece and performed in six cities in Illinois, Indiana, Ohio, Wisconsin and Iowa, presenting new songs in collaboration with prominent poetry professors, students of the universities and poets of the local communities.
+They also stopped at M.I.U. to work with our MFA students and undergraduate English and Cinematic Arts and New Media Students for a lyric workshop, plus they offered a concert at Café Paradiso in Fairfield, Iowa, on Friday October 25, 2024, starting at 7:30 PM CT.

 Social Media